p3t/spring-cursorpaging/README.md

 ### Not using the JPA metamodel

 The definition of the attributes should be possible as name/type combination.
-It might be a help to use lombok's `@FieldNameConstants` annotation to get the attribute names as constants.
+It might be helpful to use lombok's `@FieldNameConstants` annotation to get the attribute names as constants.
 Still the attributes type information has to be added manually.

-Currently, this has not really been tested, so there might be places which need adoption to support this fully.

-## Register the CursorPageRepositoryFactoryBean
+## Register the `CursorPageRepositoryFactoryBean`

 In order to use the repository interface a modified `JpaRepFactoryBean` is needed.
 This is done via `@EnableJpaRepositories` annotation in the Spring Boot Application class,